DiegoCol93/Markdown2HTML/README.md

 * This is an ordered list element.
 Text with space at the end and no new line to a h6.
 ###### H6 #########################################
+Hello, I'm text with no extra new line to a - element.
 - This is an unordered list element.
 ###### H6 #########################################